intelliscope-ai/intelliscope-ai.github.io/README.md

 (Optional) install and setup browser-sync to autoreload page on modifications

+- Open new terminal and run `npm run ui-auto-reload`

+> **IMPORTANT** Note that if static files are present in the `doc/` then express server will deliver them instead of rendering the updated files.
+Delete the html files in '`doc/` when in development

 ## Creating Static HTML files for hosting

 - Install dependancies `npm install`
 - Run gulp function to convert pug files to .html and save in public directory `gulp pugToHtml`
+- OR run `npm run build`

 ## Creating a new page